Primary Navigation Mobile

 Do I need it?

 It’s not essential, and often comes as part of optional safety packs on various cars.
-It’s a useful aid if you’re regularly reversing out of parking spaces into traffic, like reversing out of your driveway onto a public road, for example.
+It’s a useful aid if you frequently reverse out of parking spaces into traffic, such as backing out of your driveway onto a public road, or if you encounter awkwardly sighted junction on your route.
 You will still be safe without it so long as you drive carefully and regularly check your blind spots, especially around cities.

 If you want to drive with the peace of mind that some extra tech is there to watch where you can’t, it’s a great bit of kit to have.